woman doing bills on a computer

 • Many nonprofit debt counseling centers across the country will help you deal with debt for a low fee or at no charge.

-• Some lenders will recommend that you contact debt counselors to you.
+• Some lenders will recommend that you contact debt counselors.

 • Contact a customer service representative at your lender to find out with whom you can talk.